HeldLab/ProteoSushi/README.md

 - at least 8GB of RAM

-  - 16GB or higher is recommended, but truly depends on how the user uses the machine.
+  - 16GB or higher is recommended, but ultimately depends on how the user uses the machine.
 More is better up to a certain point.

 - Python version 3.8 or higher installed